Gene bank: Seed bank

 Seed banks, also known as seed vaults, are large repositories where many different species of seeds are stored at freezing temperatures.
 They are used to preserve the genetic diversity for possible future uses.
 The temperature that the seeds are stored at depends on the type of seed and the length of the preservation.
-Short term storage refers to seeds that are stored anywhere from 3–5 years and are typically stored at temperatures of 5 to 10 °C. Medium term storage refers to seeds stored from 10-15 years and are typically stored at a temperature of 0 °C. Seeds that are in long-term storage have been stored for 50+ years and are typically at a temperature of -18 to -20 °C. It is also important that when seeds are stored, the moisture content of the seeds and the surrounding medium is kept low, otherwise the seeds will not be viable after long periods in freezing temperatures.
+Short-term storage refers to seeds that are stored anywhere from 3–5 years and are typically stored at temperatures of 5 to 10 °C. Medium term storage refers to seeds stored from 10 to 15 years and are typically stored at a temperature of 0 °C. Seeds that are in long-term storage have been stored for 50+ years and are typically at a temperature of -18 to -20 °C. It is also important that when seeds are stored, the moisture content of the seeds and the surrounding medium is kept low, otherwise the seeds will not be viable after long periods in freezing temperatures.
 The largest seed bank in the world is the Millennium Seed Bank housed at the Wellcome Trust Millennium Building (WTMB), located on the grounds of Wakehurst Place in West Sussex, near London.